 The cradle of the Wettins stood in the northern Saale district.
 In Wettin, Petersberg and Landsberg the noble family left its traces.

-As a starting point for an excursion in the footsteps of the early Wettin dynasty, the ancestral castle in Wettin, picturesquely enthroned above the river Saale, is recommended.
-A very special sight is hidden in the Wettin district Mücheln.
-Here stands the only Templar chapel in Germany.
-In the summer months a garden café with gallery in the former Mücheln village church invites you to a "picnic by the wayside".
+A recommended starting point for an excursion in the footsteps of the early Wettin dynasty is the ancestral castle in Wettin, which towers picturesquely over the Saale and whose grounds are freely accessible.
+A very special sight is hidden in the Wettin district of Mücheln.
+Here you will find the only Templar chapel in Germany.

 The Petersberg collegiate church from the 12th century attracts many people every year.
 Here you can find the grave of the early Wettin family.
 A new monastery there has resumed the tradition of the Middle Ages.
 Six sisters and brothers together create their life, which is essentially shaped by "ora et labora - praying and working".
 Below the collegiate church, the restaurant & café "Pavillon Petersberg" invites you to linger.